Granular Aluminum Parametric Amplifier for Low-Noise Measurements in Tesla Fields

-The waveguide provides a clean microwave environment for the grAlPA thanks to its $\approx$~60~GHz cut-off frequency, a factor of five above the frequency range commonly used in superconducting devices.
-Moreover, the evanescent coupling eliminates the need of wire bonds.
+The waveguide provides a clean microwave environment for the grAlPA thanks to its $\approx$~60~GHz cut-off frequency, a factor five above its operational range.
 The challenge when using this strategy arises from the exponential susceptibility of the coupling to variations in the distance between the pin and the grAlPA.
-In order to mitigate this effect we add a 40~\SI{}{\micro \meter} wide and 40~nm thick Nb pad at the edge of the chip, between the coaxial cable and the gralPA, using optical lithography.
-The Nb coupling pad acts as an on-chip extension of the central pin of the coaxial cable, uniformly spreading the electric field lines (see Appendix~\ref{A_LinCharac}).
+In order to mitigate this effect we add a 40~\SI{}{\micro \meter} wide and 40~nm thick Nb pad at the edge of the chip using optical lithography.
+The Nb coupling pad acts as an on-chip extension of the coaxial cable central pin, uniformly spreading the electric field lines towards the grAlPA~(see supplementary material).

-Figure \ref{fig_design}(d) shows the equivalent grAlPA circuit, which can be modeled by the following Bose-Hubbard-dimer Hamiltonian \cite{Sarchi2008, Eichler2014Dimer, Winkel2020DJA}:
+Figure \ref{fig_design}(e) shows the equivalent grAlPA circuit, which can be modeled by the following Bose-Hubbard-dimer Hamiltonian \cite{Sarchi2008, Eichler2014Dimer, Winkel2020DJA}:

 where the two bosonic modes $a_{i}$, with $i$ = L, R, correspond to the left and right grAl resonators, respectively.
 The individual resonant frequencies are $\omega_i$, the on-site potentials $K_i$ are given by the first-order Kerr non-linearity of the central grAl strips, and the hopping term $J$ arises from the electric dipole-dipole interaction between the resonators.
-This interaction leads to the formation of the hybridized dimer modes $\omega \mathrm{_\pm}$ = $\omega \mathrm{_0} \pm J$, where the condition $\omega \mathrm{_L}= \omega \mathrm{_R} = \omega \mathrm{_0}$ corresponds to perfect hybridization.
-Consequently, the coupling $\kappa$ of the left resonator to the microwave environment is shared between the dimer modes; in the case of perfect hybridization each inheriting a coupling $\kappa$/2 (for details see Appendix~\ref{A_LinCharac}).
-When a pump tone is applied between the hybridized modes, 4-wave mixing converts two pump photons into one signal and one idler photon, split between the modes of the dimer.
-This implements a phase-preserving amplifier with signal-pump detuning $J$.
+In case of perfect hybridization $\omega \mathrm{_L}= \omega \mathrm{_R} = \omega \mathrm{_0}$ , this interaction leads to the formation of the hybridized dimer modes $\omega \mathrm{_\pm}$ = $\omega \mathrm{_0} \pm J$, each sharing the total coupling $\kappa$ of the left resonator to the microwave environment~(see supplementary material).
+When a pump is applied between the hybridized modes, 4-wave mixing converts two pump photons into one signal and one idler photon in the two dimer modes, respectively, implementing a phase-preserving amplifier with signal-pump detuning~$J$.